foxholden/popgensampler/README.md

 # popgensampler

-Tools for ranking and selecting genomic samples based on geographic distance, sample quality, and age.
-Designed to optimize sample selection for population genomics projects with budget constraints and spatial clustering requirements.
+Rank and select samples for population genomic analyses.

 ## Installation